-When people quit sugar, physiological changes occur.
+When people quit this substance, physiological changes occur.
 Within hours the hormonal levels change.
 The levels of insulin will start to decrease, allowing the body to access stored fats to burn for energy.
 After a few days, lipid levels start to drop, especially triglycerides.
-Over a prolonged period, palate changes, and things that used to taste normal, later taste unpleasantly sweet and palate adjust to require a lot less sugar to feel satisfied.
-These are some of the benefits one will experience after quitting sugar but not before going through a withdrawal phase.
+Over a prolonged period, palate changes, and things that used to taste normal later taste unpleasantly sweet, and palate adjust to require a lot less of it to feel satisfied.
+These are some of the benefits one will experience after quitting this substance but not before going through a withdrawal phase.

 The following withdrawal symptoms of sugar addiction may manifest as early as 24 hours after quitting sugar intake: